-Mustard seeds: These seeds add a mild, tangy flavor and a bit of texture to the pickles, enhancing their overall taste.
+Mustard seeds: Small seeds that add a subtle spicy flavor and a bit of texture.

-Salt: Salt is crucial for enhancing the flavors of the pickles and helping to draw out moisture from the cucumbers, ensuring they stay crisp.
+Salt: Essential for seasoning and helping to draw out moisture from the cucumbers.

 Technique Tip for Perfect Pickles